-When your insurer asks you about the main or primary use of your vehicle the categories for primary use that you can choose from typically include:
+When your insurer asks you about the main or primary use of your vehicle, typically the categories that you can choose from include:

 - used to make sales calls